 I was thinking that my return would have the wind at my back but I was completely wrong.
 Again I was olympic paddling all the way back to Raquette lake.
 Despite some of the difficulty I was glad to have had the opportunity to complete this small piece in the very large NFCT puzzle.

 Once I was back to shore and gear reloaded I broke out the Jetboil and enjoyed a cup of warm soup sitting lakeside.
-As I glanced across the lake I envisioned launching my kayak and continuing my Pac-Man approach to the trail.
-I have no desire to be a through paddler of the NFCT.
-I like having the choice to pick and choose my boat that best suites the waters I will be adventuring.
-A luxury through paddlers do not have.
+As I glanced across the lake I envisioned continuing my Pac-Man approach to the trail.
+At this time and place I have no desire to be a through paddler of the NFCT.
+I like having the option to pick and choose my boat that best suites the waters I will be adventuring, a luxury through paddlers do not have.
 In a perfect world I’d just assume pick and choose my weather as well.
 But as they say in the Adirondacks “Wait 10 minutes” the weather will change.